'Out of Control'. Feb 2026.

 Here’s where the dislocation looks to have taken place, Andrew Nestor feeding his vision of football with a mixed bag of signings, some huge successes, others absolute bombs, [we all know the names]..

-Ramsay has a good reputation in the MLS, and is the latest incarnate to try and break through the managerial threshold of success, a pathway too far for another coach viewed as a forward thinking coach here in the US, Wilfried Nancy.
+Ramsay has a good reputation in the MLS, and is the latest incarnate to try and break through the managerial threshold of success, a pathway too far this season, for another coach viewed as a forward thinking coach in the US, Wilfried Nancy.

-On the playing side, the pathway to respect and acceptance wasn’t easy originally for American soccer players, back in the very early 1990’s, and as I’m good friends with many of them, I know how tough that journey truly was.
+On the playing side, the pathway to respect and acceptance wasn’t easy originally for American soccer players, back in the very early 1990’s, and as I’m good friends with many of them, I clearly know how tough a journey that was.

 The third tier of English football..